 Travelling Mary and Joseph

 This Christian alternative to Elf on the Shelf by “Walking in Grace and Beauty” focuses on the true meaning of Christmas and the birth of Christ.
 When they were young, each day, the children helped a travelling Mary and Joseph get a little closer to the birth place of Baby Jesus.

-And the 7th Elf on the Shelf Alternative is…
+My favourite Elf on the Shelf Alternative is:

 I haven’t a blog post or photo to share with this Christmas Elf idea because it’s something we did years ago when our boys (now in their 20’s) were little.

 For each of my boys, I would buy a set of 4 matching toys – maybe a set of 4 matchbox cars or 4 plastic dinosaurs or Little People figures.
 Safari Toob sets are great for this too!

 On those last few mornings before Christmas, the boys would awake to find one toy on the foot of their bed.
 If it was a car, they knew they could look forward to another car the next morning as well.
 Similarly if it was an action figure, they knew they had 3 more action figures coming their way.
 It was such a small thing, but SO exciting, and it was just enough to get them through those last few days before Christmas finally arrived.

 I just came up with it as a way to help my boys get through those last few days of waiting.
 I’m so glad we DID do it though because my boy still say those elf visits were one of their favourite things about Christmas-time.

 See, it really isn’t all about the gifts under the tree.
-It’s about the traditions you create with your family, and the memories that you can all look back on together that mean the most.
+It’s about the traditions you create with your family and the memories you make together that mean the most.

 Have you and your family put your own spin on the Elf and the Shelf?
 I’d love to hear what family traditions you’ve created at your house to help countdown the days until Christmas.